LArSoft/larsoft.github.io/LArSoftWiki/LArSoft_with_SPACK.md

       * Validate physics under AL9
     * In parallel, create SL7 releases under UPS
     * When AL9 validations are completed, cease SL7/UPS builds of experiment code
+    * *Status: Nearly complete for some experiments (DUNE, SBND), in-progress for others*
   * LArSoft
     * Cease regular SL7 builds when all experiments have migrated